 Academy of Management Board of Governors

-The Board of Governors, the primary governing body of Academy of Management (AOM), has legal and fiduciary accountability for the association and primary responsibility for direction setting and policy development.
-The board is comprised of 15 individuals, of which includes the president, president-elect, vice president and program chair, vice president-elect and program chair-elect, past president, and nine elected representatives-at-large.
+The Board of Governors, the primary governing body of The Academy of Management has legal and fiduciary accountability for the association and primary responsibility for direction setting and policy development.
+The board is comprised of 15 individuals, including the president, president-elect, vice president and program chair, vice president-elect and program chair-elect, past president, and nine elected representatives-at-large.
 The executive director and secretary-treasurer is an ex officio member of the board.

 Board of Governors Meetings

 AOM's Board of Governors meets three times annually, in December, April, and August, just prior to the Annual Meeting.
 Highlights of recent meetings are available to members, upon request.